 Speaking of jobs: as a young man, Salem actually worked as a travelling sales-man himself on occasion.
 An experience that clearly enriched the film.
-Salem also took some time out in order to travel through provincial Argentina by car, meeting all kinds of people who inspired the script.
+Salem also took some time out in order to travel through provincial Argentina by car, meeting all kinds of people who inspired the characters in the script.

 As far as style and tone are concerned, Salem mentions a myriad of films that inspired him, from the films of Woody Allen and Emir Kusturica to Punch-Drunk Love, Buffalo ’66, and Paris, Texas.

 With How Most Things Work, Fernando Salem has produced a very well-rounded film that gets a lot of things right that could easily have gone wrong.
 As mentioned, there are many elements that needed to be presented in exactly the right balance, and through their dedication and attention to detail, Salem and Garelli have hit the right note in all those cases.

 Although this is definitely an arthouse film, it is neither “difficult” nor “artsy”.
 It is a loving, slow-paced journey of discovery, and ultimately more captivating than Argentina’s Oscar submission, The Distinguished Citizen (which is the funnier and more “eventful” film of the two).

 I would rate How Most Things Work at about 8 out of 10, and can universally recommend it to all who are not put off by a slow pace.
 My guess, though, is that it will do better with female audiences than with male audiences.